noedelorme/idp-petri-nets/README.md

 pip install z3-solver
 ```

-To execute the program, just use the follwing command.
+To execute the program, just use the following command.
 ```bash
 python main.py
 ```